 Digging for gold isn't something people should do in or outside of a car.
 In addition to the obvious sanitary issues and the fact that seeing other people pick is distracting, picking your nose could also be dangerous.
 Research published in the European Respiratory Journal shows that picking your nose could easily spread a dangerous pneumonia-causing bacteria.
 Nose-picking could also lead to frequent nosebleeds, respiratory infections, and even septum issues.
 Definitely something to avoid when you're driving the world's most dangerous roads.

-Smoking health risks are generally well-known.
-If you do decide to smoke, however, there’s research showing you should especially avoid doing so in your car.
-After just half a cigarette burns in a car, the quality of the air can reach levels 10 times over what the United States Environmental Protection Agency considers hazardous.
+The health risks of smoking are generally well-known.
+If you do decide to smoke, however, there's research showing you should especially avoid doing so in your car.
+After just half a cigarette burns in a car, the quality of the air can reach levels 10 times over what the U.S. Environmental Protection Agency considers hazardous.
 Plus, smoking in a closed environment like your car increases third-hand smoke exposure.
-When people sit in a car that someone smoked in, the nicotine and other pollutants covering the car release into the air and get on your skin and mouth, according to Psychology Today.
-Here are 13 other ways you’re shortening the life of your car.
+When people sit in a car that someone's smoked in, the nicotine and other pollutants covering the car release into the air and get on your skin and mouth, according to Psychology Today.
+It's also one of the things that kill your car's resale value.

-It’s not automatically illegal to change in your car.
-However, you could get in trouble for public nudity or indecent exposure depending on where you live, if anyone sees you, and the local and provincial (or state) laws.
-One law firm website explains that changing in public must usually be “vulgar, indecent, lewd, or lascivious” to qualify as indecent exposure.
-It’s better to be safe than sorry and change in an appropriate, private place instead, if possible.
+It's not necessarily illegal to change clothes in your car.
+However, you could get in trouble for public nudity or indecent exposure depending on where you live, if anyone sees you, and the muncipal and provincial (or state) laws.
+One law firm website explains that changing in public must usually be "vulgar, indecent, lewd, or lascivious" to qualify as indecent exposure.
+It's better to be safe than sorry and change in an appropriate, private place instead, if possible.

 You won't believe these crazy driving stories are true!